Ontotext-AD/reconciliation-use-cases/README.md

 For the rest of the entities we can not rely on shared identifiers, but only on string matching between the labels.
-Given that labels aren't unique, we must rely on some element of context in order to disambiguate.
+Given that labels aren't unique, we must rely on some element of their context in order to disambiguate.
 Here this is the geographic location.

 ### Create and add new entities
+Some entities from the tabular data are not present in the KG.
+They should be created

 ## Ontotext Reconciliation configuration